 My weekly newspaper reading does not typically include the food section of The Fresno Bee—I’m the non-foodie type.
 But yesterday morning, the words “perfect mac ‘n cheese” caught my attention in the giant headline located across the gutter from Dear Amy.
-So, I perused over to Page A. I try to keep an eye out for unique mac ‘n cheese recipes because my daughter loves to cook, and mac ‘n cheese is one of her favorite dishes.
-Personally, I don’t think she’s struck mac ‘n cheese gold quite yet, even though google has a gazillion perfect-easy-natural-best-classic recipes that are truffled-puffed-baked-stirred-grilled, or whatever.
+I try to keep an eye out for unique mac ‘n cheese recipes because my daughter loves to cook, and mac ‘n cheese is one of her favorite dishes.
+Personally, I don’t think she’s struck mac ‘n cheese gold quite yet, even though google has a gazillion perfect-easy-natural-best-classic recipes that are truffled-puffed-baked-stirred-grilled . . . or whatever.

-So, what’s the scoop on this recipe?
+So what’s the scoop on this recipe?
 Why did Scott Heimendinger get top billing and a half page feature, big picture included?
-Science—that’s why!
-According to the column, James L. Kraft (yes, that Kraft) found that adding “sodium phosphate to the cheese as it melted kept it from turning into a clumpy mess.”
-The recipe is a definite must-try.
-Honestly, who in the world likes clumpy mac ‘n cheese?
+Science, that’s why.
+According to the column, James L. Kraft found that adding “sodium phosphate to the cheese as it melted kept it from turning into a clumpy mess.”
+Thank you Mr. Kraft for this discovery, because seriously, who in the world likes clumpy mac ‘n cheese?

 But back to the mac ‘n cheese.
 What is modernist mac ‘n cheese?
 Is it a bowl of elegantly curved elbow macaroni whose only concern is aesthetic beauty?
 Is it cheesy aromas that seductively waft up one’s nose and then down into the soul causing culinary epiphanies of religious proportion?
 Or, maybe it’s simply called Modernist mac ‘n cheese because Kraft discovered his magic solution to clumpy cheese in 1912, the same time modernists were spreading their artistic wings like young Stephen Dedalus.